 How long should my YouTube videos be?

 Video length depends on your niche and audience.
 For a new channel, it’s often best to start with videos between 8 and 15 minutes.
-Longer videos can help you reach the 4,000 watch hours mark faster, but short, engaging videos are also great for attracting new viewers.
+Long videos can help you reach 4,000 watch hours faster.
+But short and engaging videos are also great for bringing in new viewers.
+Try mixing both to grow your channel effectively.

 What is the 30-second rule on YouTube?

-There is a general “30-second rule” which says that a YouTube video needs to hook the viewer in the first 30 seconds to keep them watching.
+There’s a simple “30-second rule.”
+Your video should grab the viewer’s attention in the first 30 seconds.
+If not, they might stop watching and move to another video.
 The first few seconds are critical for capturing attention.

 Video Equipment